 Plan: Following assessment(s) it will be decided what (if any) additional SEND support is required and if the child should be placed on the SEND Register (with parental permission) under the 'SEND Support' category.
-In line with Surrey's Graduated Response and Profile of Need, we identify if children a School SEND Support or Specialist SEND Support.
-The One Page Profile or Pupil Passport will be updated termly/as necessary.
-In addition, a SEND Support Arrangements plan will be written by the class teacher in the first instance (supported by the Inclusion Leader as necessary).
-This will detail the person centred outcomes and targets in place to achieve these with an agreed review date (the timescale for this will be specific to the needs of the child).
-It may also be decided at this point to seek advice from outside agencies (educational, health and social).
+With supporting guidance from Surrey's Graduated Response and Profile of Need, we identify if children as School SEND Support or Specialist SEND Support.
+The One Page Profile will be updated termly or as necessary.
+In addition, a One Page SEND Support Arrangements plan will be written by the class teacher in the first instance (supported by the Inclusion Leader as necessary).
+This will detail the person-centred outcomes, targets and arrangements in place to achieve these with an agreed review date (the timescale for this will be specific to the needs of the child).
+In some instances, it may also be decided at this point to seek advice from outside agencies (educational, health and social).
 All of this is shared with parents/carers.